shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

  end
 {% endcodeblock %}

-If you use provide a hash openstruct will go ahead and store all the key/value pairs in an internal hash called table.
+If you use a hash openstruct will go ahead and store all the key/value pairs in an internal hash called table.

 {% codeblock .new_ostruct_member.rb %}
 def new_ostruct_member(name)